What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 - $20,000 coverage on bodily injury and/or death

-For more information on the CLCA program or complete the online application, please visit mylowcostauto.com.
-If you do not have internet or require further assistance, please call the information hotline at 1-866-602-8861 or toll free 877-401-9550.
+For more information on the CLCA program or to complete the online application, please visit mylowcostauto.com.
+If you do not have internet access or require further assistance, please call the information hotline at 1-866-602-8861 or toll-free at 877-401-9550.

 New Jersey’s Special Automobile Insurance Policy

 The New Jersey low-income auto protection program is called Special Automobile Insurance Policy (SAIP).
-Unlike California, you can request for SAIP via most underwriting agencies in New Jersey.
+Unlike in California, you can request SAIP via most underwriting agencies in New Jersey.

 In order to be qualified for SAIP, these criteria must be met: